ianlewis/todo-issue-reopener/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Supporting context**
+**Screenshots**
-If applicable, add screenshots, logs, links to workflow runs, etc. to help explain your problem.
+If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.